IchHabRecht/filefill/README.md

 ## Installation

-Simply install the extension with Composer or the Extension Manager.
+Simply install the extension with Composer as development dependency or the Extension Manager.

-`composer require ichhabrecht/filefill`
+`composer require --dev ichhabrecht/filefill`

 ## Usage